precice/preeco-orga/guidelines/guidelines-adapters-opendihu.md

 toc: true
 ---

-The OpenFOAM adapter conforms to TODO: of the preCICE best practices and fulfills a few of the additional criteria.
+The OpenDiHu adapter conforms to TODO: of the preCICE best practices and fulfills a few of the additional criteria.

 Metadata: